Geography and Earth Science faculty and students are

-Benjamin C. O'Reilly , Sarah A. Finkelstein and Joan Bunbury.
+O'Reilly, Benjamin C., Finkelstein, Sarah A., and Joan Bunbury.
 (2014).
-“Pollen-Derived Paleovegetation Reconstruction and Long-Term Carbon Accumulation at a Fen Site in the Attawapiskat River Watershed, Hudson Bay Lowlands, Canada,” Arctic, Antarctic, and Alpine Research 49(1): 6-18.
-Available online.
+“Pollen-Derived Paleovegetation Reconstruction and Long-Term Carbon Accumulation at a Fen Site in the Attawapiskat River Watershed, Hudson Bay Lowlands, Canada.”
+Arctic, Antarctic, and Alpine Research 49(1): 6 - 18.
+Available as a PDF.

-Gargi Chaudhuri, Steve Oxley, and Scott Wenzlaff.
+Chaudhuri, Gargi, Oxley, Steven and Scott Wenzlaff.
 (2014).
-"Chapter 10, Mapping Spatiotemporal Patterns of Liquor Law Violation Citations During Oktoberfest in College Town of La Crosse, Wisconsin," in Forensic GIS: The Role of Geospatial Technologies for Investigating Crime and Providing Evidence, 2nd Edition (Elmes, G.A. et al., Eds.).
-Dordrecht: Springer Science+Business Media.
+“Chapter 10.
+Mapping Spatiotemporal Patterns of Liquor Law Violation Citations During Oktoberfest in College Town of La Crosse, WI,” in Forensic GIS: The Role of Geospatial Technologies for Investigating Crime and Providing Evidence, (G.A.
+Elmes et al., Eds.).
+Dordrecht: Spring Science+Business Media.

 2004 Cowley Hall

 UW-La Crosse social media